Top 15 LinkedIn Profile Tips for Job Seekers: The Complete Guide to Getting Noticed

 The “Open to Work” Badge Debate

-LinkedIn’s “Open to Work” badge can increase recruiter outreach by 2x, but it also signals to your current employer that you’re job hunting.
+According to LinkedIn’s data, using the “Open to Work” feature makes you 2 times more likely to receive recruiter messages and 40% more likely to receive job opportunities through InMail, but it also signals to your current employer that you’re job hunting.
 Use it strategically based on your situation.

 If you’re currently employed and need discretion, skip the public badge but enable the private “Open to Work” setting that only recruiters can see.